 9. What changes have you had in the charities that you support?
 Would you like any new organizations included in your estate planning?

 Americans gave an estimated $484.85 billion to charity last year, according to a 2022 Giving USA report.4 Show that you’re there to help your clients support the causes near and dear to their hearts by occasionally checking in on their philanthropy.

 10. How involved was your family in the development of your estate plan?
 Let me know if you’d like me to facilitate a family meeting to get everyone on the same page.

 Did you know there is a national database to make it easier for survivors to find unclaimed life insurance proceeds?
 When it comes to our money, Americans often keep things secret.

 A 2022 survey of adults with $100,000 or more in investable assets showed only 19 percent were completely transparent with loved ones about their plans for wealth transfer.
 However, there are many situations where a little “need-to-know” information upfront can prevent family conflict.
 Gathering generations of a family together to map out details, like keeping a treasured vacation home in the family, can offer your clients peace of mind.

 Listen in on Estate Planning Conversations

-To get a glimpse into how these conversations might play out in real life, join me and Joe Buhrmann, CFP®, CLU®, ChFC®, for a webinar on Thursday, December 1 at 2:00 p.m.
-ET: Candid Conversations: Helping Clients Prepare for the Death of a Loved One.
-We’ll role-play an estate planning scenario to offer insight into how to apply counseling techniques in your practice.
-We’ll also share our research on this important topic.
-Attendees will be eligible to earn 1 CFP® CE credit.
+To get a glimpse into how these conversations might play out in real life, watch the video below of me and Joe Buhrmann, CFP®, CLU®, ChFC® presenting Candid Conversations: Helping Clients Prepare for the Death of a Loved One.
+We role-play an estate planning scenario to offer insight into how to apply counseling techniques in your practice.

 Read Our Candid Conversations Guide